StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Prerequisites

 The AAD StackPack can only be installed within a [Kubernetes setup](../../setup/installation/kubernetes_install/).
 Please make sure that this is supported by your StackState installation.

+It is also possible to [install the AAD standalone](../../setup/installation/kubernetes_install/aad_standalone.md) within Kubernetes.

 If you are not sure that you have a Kubernetes setup or would you like to know more, contact [StackState support](https://support.stackstate.com/hc/en-us).